 Where: Upper Bay between New York City and Jersey City

-How much: The NPS sells ferry tickets that include access to both Liberty Island and Ellis Island.
-They are $23.50 for adults through Statue Cruises.
+How much: The NPS sells ferry tickets that include access to both Liberty Island and Ellis Island, or you can book a guided tour like this one.

 12. Colonial National Historical Park